-- 1. The design team has consulted with and sought the advice of the local police Architectural Liaison Officer (ALO) or Crime Prevention Design Advisor (CPDA) on designing out the opportunity for crime, in accordance with the principles and guidance of Secured by Design12. - 2.
-Consultation with the ALO/CPDA occurred during or prior to the concept design stage (RIBA stage C) or equivalent. - 3.
-The final design embodies the recommendations of the ALO/CPDA and is built to conform to the principles and guidance of Secured by Design.
+- 1. The design team has consulted with and sought the advice of the local police Architectural Liaison Officer (ALO), Crime Prevention Design Advisor(CPDA) or Development Manager(DM) on designing out the opportunity for crime, in accordance with the principles and guidance of the Safer Parking Scheme7. - 2.
+Consultation with the ALO/CPDA/DM occurred during or prior to the concept design stage (RIBA stage C) or equivalent. - 3.
+The final design embodies the recommendations of the ALO/CPDA/DM and is built to conform to the principles and guidance of the Safer Parking Scheme.

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
-SBD Award An actual Secured by Design Award/certificate is not required, though this does provide a means of demonstrating compliance at the post construction stage of assessment.
-Public car parks The Secured by Design equivalent for parking facilities is the Safer Parking Scheme.
-In addition to designing in accordance with SBD principles, the parking facilities should be designed in accordance with the principles and guidance of the Safer Parking standards.
+Park Mark® Safer Parking Award An actual Park Mark® Safer Parking Award/certificate is not required, though this does provide a means of demonstrating compliance at the post construction stage of assessment.
+Scope of this issue This issue applies only in instances where new parking facilities are specified, or existing facilities are being refurbished or expanded as part of the development's scope of works.